pastelprospects/cassett/content/pages/features.md

       color: text-dark
     subtitle: Join Our Waitlist
     text: >
       We want to ensure the best experience possible for you.
-The wait is nearly over.
+Sign-up to our waitlist and stay tuned for updates.
     actions:
       - type: Button
         label: Get started